 In September 2018, a program of geological mapping and prospecting of the eastern gold/copper soil anomaly was completed.
 This eastern portion of the larger soil anomaly is associated with propylitic and fe-carbonate alteration of diorite and volcanic with local magnetite stockworks.
 Analytical results for 57 rocks samples comprised grab samples from talus (transported) and bedrock were received in December 2018.
 Of the 57 samples analyzed, 6 samples returned values greater than 1,000 ppm copper.
 Bureau Veritas in Vancouver BC performed analytical work.
 Rocks were crushed, split and pulverized with a subset of 250 g rock sieved to 200 mesh and analyzed for gold by fire assay fusion Au by ICP-ES 30.
-In September 2019, a day of geological mapping and sampling was completed, and results are being currently compiled.
+In September 2019, a day of geological mapping and sampling was completed.

-The Omineca Property was first explored by UMEX Mining Corp. and subsequently by Commander Resources (originally operating as Major General Resources) which has collected most of the historical data and presented it within Press Releases.
-The entire historical dataset has been reviewed and in some cases been verified through test sampling by Commander VPX, Stephen Wetherup, P.Geo. who acts as a "qualified person" under NI43-101 compliant under Standards of Disclosure for Mineral Projects.
-From resampling and geological review of the data by Commander suggests that the analytical results are reasonable however locations of samples collected prior to 2000 are deemed to vary from 10 to 20 m from actual location due to errors in exploration grids.
+The Omineca Property was first explored by UMEX Mining Corp. and subsequently by the Company that had collected most of the historical data and presented it within press releases.
+The entire historical dataset had been reviewed and in some cases been verified through test sampling by the Company's VP Exploration, Stephen Wetherup, P.Geo. who acts as a "qualified person" under NI43-101 compliant under Standards of Disclosure for Mineral Projects.
+From resampling and geological review of the data by Commander, they suggested that the analytical results were reasonable, however, locations of samples collected prior to 2000 are deemed to vary from 10m to 20 m from actual location due to errors in exploration grids.
 All geochemical data was analyzed by accredited Canadian laboratories Bureau Veritas or ALS Minerals (ALS-Chemex) throughout the years and these data appear to be accurate.
-See news dated September 25, 2012 posted on SEDAR and for Commander Resources.
+See news release dated September 25, 2012 posted on SEDAR and for Commander.

-Exploration work in August 2021 comprised 4 days of mapping, soil sampling and rock sampling.
+Exploration work in August 2021 comprised 4 days of mapping, soil and rock sampling.
 A total of 50 soil samples and 49 rock samples were collected throughout the property with a focus on verifying historical soil anomalies and extending the coverage of the historical soil grids to the west and north as well as verifying historical mapping.
-Rock sampling occurred throughout the soil sampled areas and focussed on identifying the source of historical Cu and Au.
+Rock sampling occurred throughout the soil sampled areas and focused on identifying the source of historical Cu and Au.
 Additional sampling and mapping were completed in July 2022 on the central portion of the target area where gold in soil geochemistry is dominant.

-Mount Polley, BC (optioned to Imperial Metals Inc. who is the operator)
+Mount Polley, BC (Imperial Metals Corp fully vested at 100%)

 The Mount Polley property is located adjacent to Imperial Metals Corp.'s ("Imperial") Mount Polley open-pit copper gold mine, which is approximately 100 km northeast of Williams Lake, BC.
-The claims are subject to a NSR of up to 2%.
 The Mount Polley property had previously included an additional parcel (~37 hectares) that was previously sold to Imperial and over which the Company also retains a royalty.
 That royalty is \$2.50 per tonne for the first 400,000 tonnes of material milled and the \$1.25 per tonne for all tonnes milled in excess of 400,000 tonnes.
 The royalty per tonne in excess of 400,000 tonnes milled can be reduced to \$0.62 per tonne by Imperial making a payment of \$1 million.
 The Company is entitled to 90% of the royalty payments.

-On October 25, 2019, Commander entered into an option agreement with a wholly owned subsidiary of Imperial granting Imperial the option to earn a 100% interest in certain mineral claims within the Mount Polley copper-gold property.
+In October 2019, Commander entered into an option agreement with a wholly owned subsidiary of Imperial granting Imperial the option to earn a 100% interest in certain mineral claims within the Mount Polley copper-gold property.
 Commander has a 100% interest in the property except a certain portion which is 90% owned by Commander and 10% by an arm's length private company.